Home Buying Terms

 - Planned Unit Development (PUD)

-This is a planned neighborhood which typically has common grounds, sidewalks, often times a park, with the covenants and restrictions recorded at the courthouse.
+This is a planned neighborhood that typically has common grounds, sidewalks, often times a park, with the covenants and restrictions recorded at the courthouse.
 Some of the newer PUD’s may have a school on the grounds.
-There are often different types of housing in a PUD such as single family residences, condominiums, or patio homes.
+There are often different types of housing in a PUD such as single-family residences, condominiums, or patio homes.
 There is usually a required Homeowners Association fee charged to each homeowner to provide the services that are maintained by the Association.

 Private Mortgage Insurance; privately-owned companies that offer standard and special affordable mortgage insurance programs for qualified borrowers with down payments of less than 20% of a purchase price.